 - 12. Once all the LEDs have been soldered, trim off the excess wire (leads) on the LEDs. - 13.
 Before installing the batteries and PIC, check all solder connections, and also make sure there are no solder bridges.
 If everything looks good, move onto the next step. - 14.
 The PIC chip is inserted so the dot or notch is facing up. - 15.
 The batteries are inserted so the "+" on the battery is facing up. - 16.
-Turn on the board and verify the LEDs light up.
-If there are any problems, review the troubleshooting section.
+Turn on the board!
+Enjoy.